Zavim/cobot-gcal-sync/README.md

 # Cobot-Google Calendar Sync
-CRUD in NodeJS to Google Calendar API
+NodeJS CRUD app to Google Calendar API
+Intended to run on a Raspberry Pi 3B

 created using [this template](https://github.com/murilloves/nodejs-google-calendar-crud)